smitelli/windowbox/README.md

 The WSGI module is `windowbox.application`, and the callable is `app`.

+The production config file can be specified with the `WINDOWBOX_CONFIG_FILE` environment variable.
+If this is unset, development defaults will be used.

-The cron script that fetches new posts is `fetch.py`.
+`fetch.py` is the cron script that fetches new posts from an IMAP server.

 Additionally, to develop or build the app:
 ------------------------------------------